How many are on your grocery list?

 Canned tuna and salmon are cost-effective sources of protein, omega-3 fatty acids, and other essential nutrients.
 Get them for less than $1 per serving, and opt for chunk light tuna since it's the cheaper and lower-mercury tuna type.
 Add tuna to green salads with Italian dressing instead of spooning on the mayo, and make salmon cakes or burgers for a satisfying, healthy meal.

-Averaging a little over $2 per dozen, you can't go wrong shelling out (get it? shelling?) for this smart buy.
+Averaging a little over $2 per dozen depending on the size and type that you buy, you can't go wrong shelling out (get it? shelling?) for this smart buy.
 Eggs are loaded with high-quality protein and contain just about every essential nutrient except vitamin C. In fact, they're arguably the single most nutritious whole food, so with the low price, eggs are definitely a contender for best-value grocery item.

 If you're not a vegetarian, you just might be missing out on the possibilities of non-meat-based proteins.
 Canned or bulk dried beans, lentils, chickpeas, edamame, peanuts, and other family members are fiber- and protein-rich, also supplying significant quantities of various vitamins and minerals.
 Many can be bought for 10 to 20 cents per serving.
 Add them to salads, brown rice, soups, casseroles, and other dishes, and don't forget the jar of peanut butter.